 Local Arts Icon:

-John Kluchka is an abstract meditation artist and photographer working in color compositions using large-format metal, acrylic and canvas.
+John Kluchka is an abstract meditation artist and photographer working in color compositions.
 The work strips away traditional representation constructs of line, geometry, hierarchy, shape and texture to create agency for color, hue, value, gradation and context.
 It's a visual architecture with a different impact for each viewer.